+Second, to determine the child-development adjusted MECR, we translate the returns to one year of full-time childcare into increases in the net-present value of lifetime earnings.
 Within our setting, we assume that these returns apply to children attending public childcare.
-To incorporate this into the MECR analysis, we first need to obtain the implied increases in lifetime earnings of children.
-For this purpose, we use recent estimates for Germany from Dodin et al. (2022) to obtain average child earnings as a function of the parental income rank when the parents were young.
-We augment these numbers with lifecycle profiles from Bönke, Corneo, and Lüthen (2015).
-This yields lifecycle earnings profiles as a function of the parental income rank.
-Combining these with the returns illustrated in Figure 6, we obtain the increase in the net-present value of lifetime earnings due to public childcare attendance.
-All steps are explained in detail in Appendix F.41
+To incorporate this into the MECR analysis, we need to obtain the implied increases in lifetime earnings of children.
+Our approach shares large similarities with the projection method used by Hendren and Sprung-Keyser (2020) described in their Appendix I. We use recent estimates for Germany from Dodin et al. (2022) to obtain average child earnings as a function of the parental income rank when the parents were young.
+We augment these numbers with life-cycle profiles from Bönke, Corneo, and Lüthen (2015).
+This yields the life-cycle earnings profiles of children as a function of the parental income rank.
+Combining these with the returns illustrated in Figure F.7, we obtain the increase in the net-present value of lifetime earnings due to public childcare attendance.
+All steps are explained in detail in Appendix F.